On the long-time behaviour of reversible interacting particle systems in one and two dimensions: Towards a generalisation

 In some sense, assuming reversibility allows to reduce it to a very local question, whereas mere stationarity is a global question.
 Compare this to Proposition 2.8 in \cite{liggett_interacting_2005} and the preceding discussion.
 On an intuitive level this can already be seen when considering continuous-time Markov chains on a finite state space.
 Under the assumption of reversibility, every edge of the transition graph is in equilibrium, whereas the weaker assumption of time-stationarity just implies that for every state the inflow and outflow of probability mass are equal.

 An alternative but related approach to show a result in the spirit of Corollary~\ref{corollary:no-periodic} for non-reversible interacting particle system would be to show that the relative entropy density as in e.g.~\cite{jahnel_dynamical_2022} is really a true Lyapunov function, in the sense that it is strictly negative for non-stationary $\nu$.
-This might not imply a result similar to Theorem~\ref{theorem:main-result}, but it would be sufficient to conclude that there can be no periodic behaviour.
-However, working with non-shift-invariant measures requires to work with the $\limsup$ instead of the more convenient representations derived in \cite{jahnel_dynamical_2022} and additionally any argument of this type has to use the geometry of $d=1,2$ explicitly, because the above cannot be true in dimensions $d>2$, as the example in \cite{jahnel_class_2014} shows.
+However, working with non-shift-invariant measures requires to work with the $\limsup$ instead of the more convenient representations derived in \cite{jahnel_dynamical_2022} and additionally any argument of this type has to use the geometry of $d=1,2$ explicitly, because the above cannot be true in dimensions $d>2$ for short-range systems and in dimensions $d=1,2$ for long-range systems, as the examples in \cite{jahnel_class_2014} and \cite{jahnel_time_periodic_2024} show.